microsoft/semanticworkbench/examples/python-01-echo-bot/README.md

 - The paths are already set if you put in the same repo root and relative path of `/<your_projects>/<your_assistant_name>`
 - If placed in a different location, update the references in the `pyproject.toml` to point to the appropriate locations for the `semantic-workbench-*` packages

-## Suggested Development Environment

-- Use GitHub Codespaces for a quick, turn-key dev environment: [/.devcontainer/README.md](../../.devcontainer/README.md)
-- VS Code is recommended for development

 ## From Development to Production